|PRODUCER||Montenegro Lazo Family||PLANT VARIETY

 HOW WE BREW THIS COFFEE

-Brew Ratio: We recommend a 1:16.67 brew ratio when brewing this coffee for filter.
+Brew Ratio: We recommend a 1:16.67 brew ratio for this coffee.

-Grind: We grind this coffee on a 6 (on a scale of 1-9, 9 being the most coarse) for flat bottom filter.
-For context, this coffee requires a slightly finer grind than you might think.
+Grind: We grind this coffee on a 7 (on a scale of 1-9, 9 being the most coarse) for a commercial flat bottom filter brewer.
+We recommend grinding your coffee slightly finer for home flat bottom brewers, including Chemex and Kalita.

-Total Brew Time: We brew this coffee for 4:30 to 5:30 minutes for flat bottom filter.
+Total Brew Time: We brew this coffee for 4:30 to 5:30 minutes for commercial flat bottom filter brewers, but shoot for 3:00-4:30 for home brewers, including Chemex and Kalita.

-Tips: If the coffee is tasting thin, take your grind finer!
+Tips: If your coffee is tasting thin, adjust your grind finer.